Tuxion/DoctrineRest/README.md

 * Test for empty bodies at action.
 * Test for null body in deleted results.
 * Explicit test for ResultFactory.
-* Explicit test for CompositeCallFactory.
-* Explicit test for Mapper\ResourceFactory.
-* Explicit test for Action\Environment.

 ```php
 <?php